dacadeorg/icp-azle-201-boilerplate/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/dacadeorg/icp-azle-201?quickstart=1)

 **NOTE**: After deploying your canisters in GitHub Codespaces, run `./canister_urls.py` and click the links that are shown there.

+If you prefer running VS Code locally and not in the browser, click "Codespaces: ..." or "Gitpod" in the bottom left corner and select "Open in VS Code" in the menu that appears.
+If prompted, proceed by installing the recommended plugins for VS Code.

+To develop fully locally, first install [Docker](https://www.docker.com/get-started/) and [VS Code](https://code.visualstudio.com/) and start them on your machine.
+Next, click the following button to open the dev container locally:

 [![Open locally in Dev Containers](https://img.shields.io/static/v1?label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/dacadeorg/icp-azle-201)